Hakuba Levels Up A Gear This Summer

 So if you’re planning on going for a scenic cruise around the valley, e-bikes are an eco-friendly, cost effective transport solution that also a great source of exercise.

-And if you’re exploring Hakuba on an e-bike this long weekend, you absolutely can’t go wrong with a visit to to Lake Aoki.
+And if you’re exploring Hakuba on an e-bike this long weekend, you absolutely can’t go wrong with a visit to THE Lake Aoki.

-Only 10 km south of Hakuba, the heart-shaped Lake Aoki sits as one of the cleanest lakes in all of Japan, with its clear blue water receiving its source from natural springs, rain and snow-melt from Japan’s northern alps.
+Only 10 km south of central Hakuba locations like the evo Hotel, and Rhythm MTB, the heart-shaped Lake Aoki sits as one of the cleanest lakes in all of Japan, with its clear blue water receiving its source from natural springs, rain and snow-melt from Japan’s northern alps.

 For families, Lake Aoki boasts an unforgettably picturesque ride, along which you’ll most likely spot a bunch of local wildlife and have access to free camping stoves, where you and the family can sit down and enjoy a mid-ride barbecue.